 In the meantime, here are a few final tips.

-A successful SMS strategy consists only of messages that are relevant to the recipient.
+A successful SMS and RCS strategy consists only of messages that are relevant to the recipient.
 This means that the right message is delivered at the right time.

 You can ensure this by using the data you have about your customers' buying behaviour.
 Data that tells you, for example, how far a consumer has travelled on your website.
 Did they leave the basket without paying, have they browsed a certain product more than three times, do they always shop after 8pm etc.

-Using such data, you can create automated SMS messages that ensure the right message reaches the right recipient at the right time depending on user behaviour.
-Of course, you should also take this into account when designing your Black Friday SMS campaign.
+Using such data, you can create automated messages that ensure the right message reaches the right recipient at the right time depending on user behaviour.
+Of course, you should also take this into account when creating your Black Friday campaign.

-Examples of how you can personalise your SMS messages:
+Examples of how you can personalise your messages:

 - Refer to your recipient by their first name.